About the Computer Conservation Society (the CCS)

 For more details on becoming a member of the CCS see our

-The CCS is funded and supported by voluntary subscriptions from members, a grant from the BCS,
+The CCS is funded and supported by voluntary donations from members, a grant from the BCS,

-fees from corporate membership, donations, and by the free use of Science Museum facilities.
+fees from corporate membership, donations, and by the free use of BCS and other facilities.

-Some charges may be made for publications and attendance at seminars and conferences.
+Some charges may be made for publications and attendance at certain seminars and conferences.